Haidra-Org/hordelib/docs/adding-a-baseline.md

 spans several baselines (as flux does) declares a named frozenset grouping in `baselines.py` and reuses it.

+## One graph per family

+A family's graph is shared by every model of that baseline, so anything that varies between its members is a variable rather than a second graph:

+- **Component files.** A split-files graph's `clip_loader.clip_name` and `vae_loader.vae_name`
+  are patched from the resolved record's own component files (`apply_component_loaders` in `steps.py`, reading `ModelContext.extra_files` by `file_purpose`).
+The filenames in the committed graph JSON are defaults that document the family; they are not what runs.
+- **CLIP type.** `clip_loader.type` comes from `resolve_clip_type`: the baseline's
+  `BaselineProfile.clip_type`, overridden per model by `IMAGE_MODEL_OVERRIDES`.
+The component lane loads a standalone text encoder through the same resolver, so a shared encoder module is wrapped exactly as the pipeline would have wrapped it.
+- **Flow shift.** The shift node is inserted on demand (`apply_flow_shift`), never carried in the graph: `resolve_flow_shift` names the node the baseline uses (`ModelSamplingAuraFlow` for qwen, `ModelSamplingFlux` for flux) and the shift to apply, which is the payload's `flow_shift` or the baseline's default.
+A model that takes no shift (Krea 2 Turbo) declares `applies_flow_shift=False` in its override, and a requested shift is warned about and ignored.

+A model needs its own pipeline only when its graph *shape* differs; differing components, CLIP type or shift do not qualify.

 ## Checklist

 1. **Model reference**: the baseline exists as a `KNOWN_IMAGE_GENERATION_BASELINE` member